HP ALM Interface: Filter Conditions, Flags & Send Mail

 • Defects

-For Demo purpose, let us see the history of a selected defect.
+For demo purposes, let us see the history of a selected defect, which is the evidence trail behind the defect management process.

 Step 1) Open a defect and defect details dialog is displayed to the user.